-In cooperation with the Henry Luce Foundation, ACLS has embarked on a three-year bridging initiative to reassess and reconfigure the Luce/ACLS Program in China Studies.
-We will convene scholars at all ranks, higher education leaders, journalists, and other readers of research and writing on China to re-imagine and transform our program to meet the needs of China studies in the 21st century.
+In cooperation with the Henry Luce Foundation, ACLS is in the second year of a three-year bridging program to reassess and reconfigure the Luce/ACLS Program in China Studies.
+We are convening scholars at all ranks, higher education leaders, journalists, and other readers of research and writing on China to re-imagine and transform our program to meet the needs of China studies in the 21st century.

-Fellowships are financially supported by the Henry Luce Foundation, with additional funds from the National Endowment for the Humanities.
+Fellowships are financially supported by the Henry Luce Foundation.

-Long-term research fellowships will enable recent PhDs (without tenure and within eight years of the PhD) to take leaves from university responsibilities for four to eight months to carry out projects in research and writing.
+Long-term research fellowships will enable recent PhDs (without tenure and within eight years of the PhD) to take leaves from university responsibilities for four to nine months to carry out research and writing towards a scholarly text.
 During the fellowship tenure, which must consist of consecutive semesters or quarters, Fellows must be on leave from teaching and service.
 No employment is allowed, so that full time may be devoted to the project.
-Fellows will be asked to share the planned impact of their projects for curriculum development at the June 2022 retreat, whose purpose is to build teacher-scholar cohorts in China studies.

-Each long-term fellowship provides a stipend of $5000 per month for a minimum of four months and a maximum of 8 months.
-The minimum stipend is $20,000; the maximum is $40,000.
-The fellowship also provides an additional $5000 allowance for attendance at the summer retreat in 2022.
+Each long-term fellowship provides a stipend of $5,000 per month for a minimum of four months and a maximum of nine months.
+The minimum stipend is $20,000; the maximum is $45,000.

-Early Career fellowships emphasize the importance of research in China by the applicant.
+Early Career fellowships emphasize the importance of research in China by the applicant, if possible.
 The application essay should describe the research the applicant intends to do, or has done, in China, if any.
-(Applicants who do not propose work in China should explain how they will gain access to sources.)
+Applicants who do not propose work in China should explain how they will gain access to sources.

 Research in Hong Kong, Macau, Tibet, Xinjiang, and Taiwan is eligible.
 Research may also be conducted on Chinese culture and society outside these areas, as required by the research plan.
 In each case, the selection committee will consider the quality and intensity of the project’s focus on topics related to China.